ampache/ampache/docs/API-CHANGELOG.md

 ## API 6.5.1

+Like with `total_count`, we've added an md5sum of the results (called `md5`) in responses

+This is useful for recording whether you need to update or change results.

 ### Added

 * ALL
   * Track user IP on handshake and ping calls
   * playlist_edit: separate error when the playlist doesn't exist
 * API6
+  * Add `md5` property to object responses.
+(Hash objects in the response before slicing and limiting)
   * Add `username` property to handshake and ping (with auth) responses to workaround missing usernames in token auth
   * Add `has_access` property to playlist responses.
 (Can edit the playlist if true)
   * Add `has_collaborate` property to playlist responses.
 (Can add and remove songs to the playlist if true)